-Nothing makes a dish tastier and more delectable than adding fresh herbs.
+Nothing makes a dish tastier and more delectable than adding fresh outdoor or indoor herbs from your very own herb garden.
 This is why you should always have some on hand.

-You can buy herbs in bulk, but, it might not give the great taste that a fresh, off the plant pinch, can provide.
-Growing herbs indoors is not complicated at all — you can even keep them all year long!
+You can buy culinary herbs in bulk, but it might not give the great taste that a fresh, off the plant pinch, can provide.
+Growing herbs indoors is not complicated at all, and you don’t even need a green thumb — you can even keep them all year long!

-Herbs can easily be grown indoors.
-The key to successfully creating an indoor kitchen herb garden is understanding the plants’ requirements and making sure that you give them exactly what they need.
+Herbs are lush greenery that can easily be grown indoors.
+The key to successfully creating an indoor kitchen herb garden is understanding the herb plants’ requirements and making sure that you give them exactly what they need.

-You can get and indoor herb garden kit, to get started or start from scratch, either way you’ll love the results!
+You can get an indoor herb garden kit to get started or start from scratch, either way, and you’ll love the results!

-Even if you live in an apartment or condo without much outdoor space, it doesn’t affect your herb garden, because, you can grow herbs indoors.
-The ideal setting for an indoor herb garden is the kitchen, making it easier for you to snip fresh herbs and use them in your dishes.
+The ideal setting for your fabulous indoor garden ideas is the kitchen, making it easier for you to snip fresh herbs from your plant collection and use them in your dishes.

 If you don’t have enough space in your kitchen, you can still grow these herbs in a sunny part of your home.
 There are so many ways to grow these greens, and space just can’t be an excuse.